Octoham/Unity-Project-Built/README.md

 ###### Linux

-Linux users will need to open the terminal and to open the .sh with bash
+Linux users will need to open the terminal and to run the .sh with bash

 The Linux build is only for a 64-bit OS